link2wales.co.uk -

 Wildfire – band (formed 2004), feat; Sian Lloyd-Jones (voc,gtr), Aimee Stead, Wil Vickery, Jon Ord, Liz Bainbridge.
 Played a gig at Bar Blu, Rhyl

-Wilding, Neville – from Prestatyn, guitarist with The Fall up until 2003.
+Neville Wilding – from Prestatyn, guitarist with The Fall (left or was sacked in 2003).
 Trained hairdresser with manic sense of humour, used to cut hair at the town’s Aqua Clinic.
 Played with London band Hangar Straight (c1996)

-Wild Man Ring – Robin Hemuss & Martin Wilding drunken project (early 90s), tracks rec; Tea Song (pisstake of Black Box Ride on Time) & a cover of Everybody Dance Now.
+Wild Man Ring – drunken project (early 90s) by Robin Hemuss & Martin Wilding, tracks rec; Tea Song (pisstake of Black Box Ride on Time) and a cover of Everybody Dance Now.

-Wild Orchid - Early to mid 90’s Colwyn Bay rock band.
+Wild Orchid – Early to mid 90’s Colwyn Bay rock band.
 Jamie Price (gtr,voc), Dave ‘Dudge’ Barclay (bass), Dave Wilson (gtr), Pete Ryan (drms) (later Pocket Venus).
 Played local area, they won battle of the bands around 1994.
-2nd demo ‘That’s The Way’ (rel Sep93).
+2nd demo ‘That’s The Way’ (rel Sep93 – pic).
 Split up Jamie & Dudge moved to London to start Nutonic

-Wild Weasle – Denbigh based pub-rock band split in 1999.
+Wild Weasel – Denbigh based pub-rock band split in 1999.
 Feat; Colin Broster (voc).
 Reached almost superstar status in their hometown, headlined at Pigstock 98.

 Wili Nili – distribution arm of R-Bennig Recs, Anglesey

 Ben Williams – Denbigh based singer-songwriter (c2006).
 Has performed in theatres across the county.
 Related (sort of) to Pete Bethell.
-Also rec a version of Homespun’s Badman. (website)
+Also rec a version of Homespun’s Badman. – see now Kameelion.
+Also appeared on TVs ‘Star In Their Eyes’ (2015)

-Winabego - Bethesda band (formed spring02), feat; Meic Parry, Dylan Wyn Evans, Aled Wyn Jones, Llew Roberts.
-Made live debut supp The Keys at Railway Inst, Bangor (Apr03).
+Winebego Bethesda indie band (formed spring02), feat; Meic Parry, Dylan Wyn Evans, Aled Wyn Jones (drms) (later Mr Huw), Llew Roberts.
+Made live debut sup The Keys at Railway Inst, Bangor (Apr03).
 Had BBC Radio Cymru Session aired May04 & Radio Wales session on Adam Walton’s show aired Jul05.
-Rel debut EP ‘Hyder Bregus’ (Rasal Nov04).
-Rel d/load single Dal Fi Fyny (Rasal Jun05) (website)
+Rel debut EP ‘Hyder Bregus’ (Rasal Nov04). then download single Dal Fi Fyny (Rasal Jun05).

-Windings – professional recording studio in Wrexham where Martin Wilding was often found working.
+Windings – professional recording studio in Wrexham (up until late 2000s) where Martin Wilding was often found working.

 Windshite – Dave Macher’s short lived musical project (1987).
 Tracks rec inc; Wilding The Elephant (no relation), Seaside Flange.